SquareGPS/navixy-api/docs/user-api/backend-api/websocket/subscription.md

     * `type` - required, text: _"selected"_.
     * `tracker_ids` - required, int array.

-If you use target 'selected' for some devices and then subscribe again to other devices - in state_batch event you will receive data from all subscribed devices at once.

 ### The "state" event subscription

+After subscribing to "state",
-After subscribe on the "state", server will send the current states of all non-blocked trackers to which the subscription made in a separate packets.
+server will send the current states of all non-blocked trackers included in the subscription in separate packets.
 Receiver must be able to read information from these packets separately.
 When changing the state of any tracker to which a subscription made, the server will send a new state in the [event message](./events.md#state-event).